 New York, NY 10001-5992

-Continuing degree students should submit the application to the Office of the Bursar by mail or in person:
+Continuing degree students should submit the application to the Office of the Bursar by mail or email:

 Fashion Institute of Technology

 227 West 27th Street, Rm 333/15